 The garage ceiling height is an important consideration when installing lights.
 It’s not a good idea to install hanging lights if the ceiling is too low.
 You don’t want to risk colliding into them as you move around the garage.

 Also, in case you want strip lights on the ceiling, you should consider the maximum height of the vehicles that will be parked underneath.
-You also need to take into account the height you’ll reach if you have to lift up the vehicles for any under-body work.
-Ideally, the best garage lighting will be at least three feet above this maximum height.
+You also need to take into account the height you'll reach if you have to lift up the vehicles for any under-body work.
+Ideally, the lighting should be at least three feet above this maximum height.

 The garage lighting that you choose to install can affect overall visibility and garage safety.
 However, you may need to buy several light units to get the required level of brightness, which would certainly make a dent in your budget.